PrincetonUniversity/cpf/bootstrap/README.md

 also generate all the .rc files with the correct LLVM and NOELLE environment. directory of LLVM and NOELLE.
 You can then cd to `install-prefix` and update CPF by `make cpf` if you modify your code under `cpf-root-path`.

+### Add New Modules
+To add a new module in CPF, for example, a new FOO directory under `liberty/lib`, first, modify `liberty/lib/CMakeLists.txt` to add a new subdirectory, second, create a new CMakeLists.txt under `liberty/lib/FOO` following an existing one under other modules.
+Finally, compile the code by doing `make cpf` under `install-prefix` or make a new copy (follow the previous steps)

 ## Use CPF